chaseleantj/gpt-prompts/README.md

-# ChatGPT prompts
+# ChatGPT Code Interpreter prompts

 I've found the ChatGPT code interpreter feature to be very useful.

-I made some prompts for it to turn images into videos and apply some cool animations.
-You can find the prompts below.
+Here are some useful prompts to perform various tasks.

 ## Turn images into pencil drawings